 d) Operating control

 Explanation: In some rocket engines, there are provisions for actuation of principal valves without having propellant or pressure in the system.
 Check-out controls enables such a provision to be executed.

-7. How is stable operation of liquid propellant flows achieved?
+7. How is the stable operation of liquid propellant flows achieved?

 a) By means of some kind of a pressure feed system

 b) By utilizing the gravitational force on the liquids to the rocket’s advantage